-Before turning into analytical sections, it is important to clarify that despite this analysis should be applied to all the organizations involved in the autism policy field, the following will be focused on Alut.
-It is not that other organizations should not be subjected to profound examination, on the contrary as I argue in the discussion intersectional analysis should be an integral part of our understanding of social health movements (SHM); but because historically Alut had prominence and lasting position in autism policy field which resulted in profound data that can be analyzed it is the focus of this analysis.
-The three other organizations dealing with autistic adults: Effie, ACI, and Mishtalvim Barezef, as presented at the literature review were established after the turn of the millennium; hence, their past documentations are scarce in comparison to that accumulated over the years regarding Alut.
-Moreover, as the first section is examining identity and some identifiers could be linked directly to a specific interviewee and expose her or his identity not all the quotes below will be accompanied by interview identifier.
+Before turning to the analysis, it is important to clarify that, ideally, all the organizations involved in the autism policy field, not just Alut, should be subject to such scrutiny.
+My focus on Alut should not be taken to imply that other organizations working in the field are without flaws or should not be examined.
+On the contrary, I would argue that intersectional analysis should be an integral part of our understanding of all social health movements (SHM).
+However, because of Alut’s historical prominence and enduring position in the field of autism policy, their archival history provides a source of rich data that can be analyzed to develop a picture of the historical development of autism policy in Israel.
+The three other organizations dealing with autistic adults – Effie, ACI, and Mishtalvim Barezef – as presented at the literature review, were established after the turn of the millennium.
+As a consequence, their documentation is minimal compared to that accumulated over the years by and concerning Alut.
+To be noted also is that because the first section examines identity, and some identifiers could be linked directly to a specific interviewee and expose their identity, not all the quotes below are accompanied by interview identification.

 7.1.
-Who is in who is out: representation in the autism organizations
+Who is in who is out?
+Representation in the autism organizations

-To set the stage for the chapter’s main argument that it was the privileged multidimensional social position of Alut’s founder and representatives that influence their decision to advocate for discriminative policies and practices, this section examine Alut’s leading parents’ social position.
-Although the analysis aims to focus on social axes that are unrelated specifically to the fields of autism or disability organizations those axes cannot be disregarded as they considerably shaped the advocacy efforts of Alut.
-Thus, following the footsteps of Raz and colleagues (2018) and Rimon-Zarfaty and her partners (2020), I illustrate using my data Alut’s organizational position.
-Next after strengthening these authors claims, I turn to analyze the leading parents’ social position on other social axes.
-The analysis demonstrates that on the social dimensions that were demonstrated to be marginalized in the last chapter including socioeconomic status, place of residency, and ethnic relation, Alut’s leading parents were on the privileged side, some could be even considered them to be part of Israel elite.
-Following this analysis, I argue that although Alut was and is titled The Israeli (national) Society for Autistic Children and Adults claiming to represent all autistics, in practice it represented not only the “low functioning” supporters of medical model of disability (MMD) as the literature demonstrate but also those from privileged social groups.
+This section examines Alut’s leading parents’ social position to set the basis for the chapter’s main argument that it was the privileged multidimensional social position of Alut’s founders and representatives that influenced their decision to advocate for policies and practices that resulted in discrimination against marginalized sections of the autistic community.
+Although the analysis aims to focus on social axes that are unrelated to the fields of autism or disability organizations specifically, these axes cannot be disregarded, as they considerably shaped Alut’s advocacy efforts.
+Thus, in line with the work of Raz et al. (2018) and Rimon-Zarfaty et al. (2020), I clarify Alut’s organizational position using data I have gathered.
+Next, after strengthening these authors’ claims, I analyze the leading parents’ social position on other social axes.
+The analysis demonstrates that, in terms of the social dimensions that were demonstrated to be marginalized in the last chapter (including socioeconomic status, place of residency, and ethnicity), Alut’s leading parents were decidedly on the privileged side.
+Some could even be considered part of Israel’s elite.
+In light of this analysis, I argue that, although Alut is called The Israeli (national) Society for Autistic Children and Adults, thus implicitly claiming to represent all autistic people, in practice, as the literature demonstrates, it represented only the supporters of the medical model of disability (MMD) with a focus on “low functioning” autistic people and those from privileged social groups.

 7.1.1.
-Alut – who they represent and what do they want?
+Alut – who do they represent and what are their aims?